crhaglun/msal-react-example/README.md

 # msal-react-example
-Rudimentary example of using MSAL and Microsoft Graph in a React app
+Rudimentary example of using MSAL and Microsoft Graph in a React Single Page Application

 ### Prerequisites